Applying for a credit card as a new immigrant to the US

 Key takeaways: Credit cards for immigrants

 Building credit might feel overwhelming for recent U.S. immigrants.
 But there are options.
-If you’re ready to get started, Capital One offers credit card options for people looking to build their credit through responsible use.
-Before you apply, you can check if you’re pre-approved without any impact on your credit.
+If you’re ready to start, Capital One offers credit cards for people looking to build their credit through responsible use.

 Explore more from Capital One